 If Julia was his mother, why didn’t she go, how could she leave him standing there, waiting?
 Three hours watching trains come in, then go out, people rushing past, never stopping.
 The first letter was so formal, but this one seemed more personal, there was pain in his words, she could feel it.
 Although they were strangers Sally felt strangely drawn to their story.
 She sat back, closing her eyes, picturing the woman who never arrived.

 The deafening sound of the roof collapsing drowned out the screams from the others in the shelter.
 A ball of fire whooshed upwards as concrete and tiles rained down on the crowd.
 Nineteen year old Julia Melling, knelt against the wall, her eyes tightly shut and her hands pressed against her ears.
 The noise was painful.

 Coughing and brushing debris from her hair, she looked up to find two men looming over her.
-Their mouths were moving but she couldn’t hear what they were saying.
+Their mouths were moving but there was no sound.
 They lent in closer, their mouths still moving but their voices couldn’t penetrate the deafness in her ears.
 She groped unsteadily behind her trying to re-orientate herself in the dimness.
-A third man came forward, past the other two and put an arm around her waist, lifting her up, away from the wall.
+A third man came forward, pushed past the other two and put an arm around her waist.
+He lifted her up, away from the wall.

 Lifting her, he half dragged, half propelled her over the scattered brick work and out into the street.
 Julia looked up at the darkened sky, angry and red above the fires blazing all around.
 There was a shroud of what looked like pink smoke, and now and again through a hole in the pink veil an absurdly, reassuring evening star.
 Her eyes finally catching up with her brain.
 She looked at the dark haired stranger at her side, and quickly tried to step back.
 “Thank you, I’m fine now, you can remove your arm” she raised her eyebrow expectantly, waiting for him to immediately let go.
 He didn’t.